Those Who Want to Go: A More Expansive Great Repatriation

 Black and African Americans:

-In our first piece on The Great Repatriation and Blacks, White Papers outlined the process by which 9.8 million Blacks, mostly immigrants and their children, could be repatriated from the United States.
+In our first piece on The Great Repatriation and Blacks, we outlined the process by which 9.8 million Blacks, mostly immigrants and their children, could be repatriated from the United States.
 This process would leave roughly 37.1 million Blacks in the United States, the vast bulk of whom would be African Americans (the ancestors of the slaves brought to the North American continent).

 Still, African Americans do not feel at home in the United States, and in our previous piece, we outlined several of the ways in which African Americans lack significant emotional attachment to the United States.
 48% of African Americans are not invested in their local communities while 71% of African Americans believe that they will never have equal rights in the United States.